tapis-project/documentation/source/deployment/preliminaries.rst

   * 2+ worker nodes.
 4 cores/16 GB mem/64 GB disk for containers
   * Must have the ability to create PVC.
 Tapis will need to know the storage class name.
         * Both Ceph & NFS have been used successfully for this purpose
-  * Each Tapis installation must be deployed entirely within a single Kubernetes namespace and requires no special or elevated privileges on the cluster.
+  * Each Tapis installation must be deployed entirely within a single Kubernetes namespace, and the installation scripts require full administrative access within their namespace to create pods, PVCs, services, etc. No special or elevated privileges on the Kubernetes cluster level are required.
-  * Outbound networking is required for several services
+  * Outbound networking is required for all Tapis services.
   * Inbound networking is only required for the external-facing IP which is then proxied to the rest of the Tapis services inside Kubernetes.
         * This "ingress" can be handled various ways; at TACC we use a manual haproxy server.
         * In traditional Kubernetes setups a combo of Load Balancer & Ingress services may also work